muziejus/novel-maps-of-ny-2017/sections/schedule.md

 Finally, how does the world reconstruct itself in an American milieu?

 * Monday, 3 Apr: “The White House,” “A Capitalist at Dinner,” “The Tropics in New York,” “The Negro Speaks of Rivers,” “The Weary Blues,” “White Man,” and “Advertisement for the Waldorf-Astoria.”
 Presentation: Césaire, “Discourse on Colonialism.”
 * Wednesday, 5 Apr: “kitchenette building,” “obituary for a living lady,” “the mother,” “the soft man,” “when Mrs. Martin’s Booker T.,” and _Riot_.
-Presentation: DuBois, “Of the Sorrow Songs.”
+Presentation: Baldwin, “The Discovery of What It Means to Be an American.”
 * Monday, 10 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 * Wednesday, 12 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 Presentation: Anzaldúa, “La Prieta.”
 * Monday, 17 Apr: *Don’t Let Me Be Lonely: An American Lyric* through p.
-59.
+59. P: Cheng.
 * Wednesday, 19 Apr: *Don’t Let Me Be Lonely: An American Lyric* to end.
-Presentation: Baldwin?
-Freud?
+Presentation: Berlant.
 * Monday, 24 Apr: “Native Sons” & “A Confession.”
 * Wednesday, 26 Apr: “Waterfalls” & “The Call of Blood”
 * Thursday, 27 Apr; Friday 28 Apr: Jess Row **plenary**. **Final précis due**.